PomonaCS/Readmes/calculator.md

 * Stacks - A data structure like a stack of plates where only the top element can be modified, either by peeking at it, removing it, or adding another element on top of it (See 1.3 pg.
 127 in the textbook, and [Java documentation](https://docs.oracle.com/javase/7/docs/api/java/util/Stack.html))
 * ActionListener - An interface that allows for the creation of objects that respond to user input and produce a signal (See https://docs.oracle.com/javase/7/docs/api/java/awt/event/ActionListener.html for Java documentation)
 * Postfix Notation - A form of mathematical notation where the operator comes after the operands, e.g. 3 5 + instead of 3 + 5.
-See appendix A for more on postfix notation.
+See **Appendix A - Postfix Notation** for more on postfix notation.

 ## Description